The Ins and Outs of Implant Dentistry

 Everyone wishes to retain their teeth forever, but diseases, environmental factors, and lifestyle have hindered this possibility.
 According to statistics, more than 7 million people have lost teeth either on the lower or upper jaw.
 Most of these people have dentures as a restorative treatment for their lost teeth or tooth.

 Dentures are challenging to use and make it hard to chew food due to discomfort presented when worn.
 The good news though is you no longer have to put up with dentures any more dental implants will provide you with the comfort you deserve.
+Dr. Lance Ogata from Smile Hawaii adds, "If you have a missing or highly decayed tooth that will eventually need extraction, a dental implant is an aesthetically pleasing alternative to traditional replacement methods, such as a fixed bridge or partial denture."

 Tooth loss is caused by several factors, and some are unavoidable while some can be prevented.